 - We are currently accepting picnic area permits.
 Social distancing is required with the exception of immediate family members, caretakers, household members or romantic partners and masks are recommended.
 Gazebos remain closed.

-- The Rush Holt Environmental Education Center at the Plainsboro Preserve is open to the public on Thursdays, Fridays and Saturdays from 10:00am to 5:00pm and Sundays from 11:00am to 4:00pm.
+- The Rush Holt Environmental Education Center at the Plainsboro Preserve is open to the public on Thursdays, Fridays, and Saturdays from 10:00am to 5:00pm and Sundays from 11:00am to 4:00pm.

-Conservation/Recycle Center - The township conservation/recycle center is now open to township residents on Saturdays from 10:00am to 5:00pm.
+Conservation/Recycle Center - The township conservation/recycle center is currently open to township residents on Saturdays from 10:00am to 5:00pm.
 Beginning December 6th the center will be open on Saturdays from 10:00am to 2:00pm.
 Items accepted at the center include: